CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Preprocessors/ProfilePreprocessor.md

 ## Call

-You call the debug Preprocessor by adding `#profile` to your script file.
+You call the profile Preprocessor by adding `#profile` to your script file.